Nyholm/workshop-state-machines/README.md

 It goes from generic to specific.
 Is the order important?
 Can we reverse the order?
 Should we reverse the order?

+### Bonus exercise 11

+You want to over optimize your application by reducing the number of lines of code executed.
+How would you tell Symfony not to dispatch so many events?